duanliying/TopologyWSN/README.md

 # CONTACT

-Fell free to contact me via e-mail (m@sfaye.com) or using the following project web page: http://g.sfaye.com/
+Please feel free to contact me via GitHub or using the project web page: http://g.sfaye.com/

 # ACKNOWLEDGMENTS

-This program uses the following projects and libraries:
+This tool is based on the following projects and libraries:

  * gnuplot
    (c) 1986 - 1993, 1998, 2004, Thomas Williams, Colin Kelley